 But doesn’t matter if you visit in the summer or in winter, you will find plenty of things to do in Fairbanks, as you can see on this amazing list.

 WHAT TO PACK: I recommend taking warm clothes and dressing in layers when you visit Fairbanks and pack a warm coat and snow boots.
 Read my full guide on Alaska Packing Guide – here you can also get a FREE Packing list printable to make your life super easy.

-Valdez has many restaurant choices for a city its size.
+Fairbanks has many restaurant choices for a city its size.
 BBQ, comfort food, ethnic food options, and of course, fresh seafood are options here.
 If you are like me and love fish, I recommend you to try Halibut.
-Here is a list of the best places to eat in Valdez:
+Here is a list of the best places to eat in Fairbanks:

 - Zack’s Restaurant: With its warm atmosphere, lush setting and elegantly rendered Alaskan cuisine

 - Big Daddy’s BBQ: They have great specials, like 99-cent wing and $1.25 ribs.

 - Pike’s Land: Located on the river, this is where Fairbanks goes to enjoy sunny afternoons and good food.

 Things to do in Fairbanks Alaska Conclusion

 As you can see, there are plenty of exciting things to do in Fairbanks Alaska – from catching the midnight sun in the summer to chasing the Aurora Borealis in the wintertime.